Russell2259/Nightmare-Windows/README.md

 Add a url to a js file that will be run onclick.
 Allows for more custom features

 When creating a js app it will inject a var called `appid` which is the window.
 You can append a element inside using `appid.appendChild(element)`

-### Usage
-If you wish to use Nightmare Windows commercially (on your service) you must include credit to Nightmare Windows somewhere on your service